perslab/timshel-2020/README.md

 5. Generate figures and tables using scripts in `src/publication`

-\*Since publication, we have implemented CELLEX-PY available [here](https://github.com/perslab/CELLEX).
+\*Since finishing the manuscript, we have implemented CELLEX-PY available [here](https://github.com/perslab/CELLEX).
 We recommend using CELLEX-PY as it is easier to use for new users.

 ### Additional repositories to reproduce analysis